influxdata/la-meetup/2_intro_to_influxdb/README.md

 ## Quiz (20 min) 10:30-10:50
 * Questions about the InfluxDB data model

 # 1. What is the difference between regular and irregular time series?

-# 2. What are the names of the InfluxDB components on the graph below?
+# 2. What are the names of the InfluxDB components on the graph on the screen?
 Additionally, please describe the roles of each of the components.
-PICUTRE OF GRAPH HERE

 # 3. What types of values can be stored as tag values?